mac-gallagher/MultiProgressView/README.md

 # Installation

 ### CocoaPods
 MultiProgressView is available through [CocoaPods](<https://cocoapods.org/>).
-To install it, simply add the following line to your `Podfile`:
+To install it, simply add the following line to your Podfile:

 	pod 'MultiProgressView'

+### Carthage

+MultiProgressView is also avaiable through [Carthage](<https://github.com/Carthage/Carthage>).
+To install it, simply add the following line to your Cartfile:

+	github "mac-gallagher/MultiSwipeView"

 ### Manual
 Download and drop the `MultiProgressView` directory into your project.